kooplex/Manual/docs/Seafile/Main.md

 Toggle the *Mount* button and the library will appear in the *synchron* folder (Check the [folder structure]( FolderStructure/Main.md) for more details!
 If the environment is already started then a warning will appear to restart the environment.

+## Seafile  Desktop client
+### Installation
+Visit https://www.seafile.com/en/download/ for further information on this

+### Setting up with Kooplex
+When you are at the "add a client" section then on the left bottom corner push the **Single Sign on** button, insert *https://<domain_name>/seafile* and then follow the usual login process.